caoruikai/Learn-Use-Create/Linux/ubuntu_system_note.md

 - `sudo chown [-R] <username>:<group-name> <filename|dirname>`: change the owner user and group of the file/dir.
 - `sudo chgrp [-R] <group-name> <filename|dirname>`: change owning group of a file/dir.

+## Setuid, Setgid, and Sticky bit
+- Setuid bit (4): for executable files, if setuid bit was set, then any user has the same permission to execute it as the owner.
+    - If setuid bit was set, `ls -l` will show `s` instead of `x` for executable permission bit for the user part.
+For example `rws` instead of `rwx`.
+    - Set setuid bit: `chmod u+s <file>`
+    - Unset setuid bit: `chomod u-s <file>`
+- Setgid bit (2):
+    - For executable files, if setgid was set, then any group has the same permission to execute it as the owner group.
+    - For directories, if setgid was set, then all files/dirs within the directory will have the same group with the directory.
+    - If setgid was set, `ls -l` shows `s` instead of `x` for the group part.
+    - Set setgid bit: `chmod g+s <file>`
+    - Unset setgid bit: `chmod g-s <file>`
+- Sticky bit (1): when the sticky bit of a directory was set, then only the file owner, directory owner and root user can add/delete files within it.
+    - set sticky bit: `chmod +t <dir>`
+    - unset sticky bit: `chmod -t <dir>`
+- setuid, setgid, and sticky bit can be set using the summation of the octal values
+    - setuid (4), setgid (2), sticky (1)
+    - For example, to set both setgid and sticky bit: `chmod 3xxx <dir>`

 # Packages